 Financial Education Research

-Survey of Educated Women's Financial Knowledge, Behavior and Attitudes
+Educated Women's Financial Knowledge, Behavior and Attitudes

 In October 2009, the Center for Women and Financial Independence launched a pioneering survey to study educated women's financial knowledge, behavior and attitudes towards money.
 Over 4,500 Smith College alumnae completed the comprehensive online survey.
 The results from this rich dataset, that includes information about age, household income and type of degree obtained, is reported in a series of articles that examine how educated women learn about finances, manage their assets, make financial decisions, save for retirement, gage their sense of financial security and assess their own financial mistakes.